csqsiew/spreadr/tests/testthat/_snaps/per-node-retention.md

     length(retention) not equal to 1 or length(retention) not equal to n_nodes

-# animated gif with per-node retention
+# per-node retention works well

     Code
       results